Rafikellou/futur-genie/README.md

 - **Parents**: Access to their children's data only
 - **Students**: Access to their own data and assigned quizzes

+### AI Provider Configuration

+The application supports multiple AI providers for quiz generation:

+1. **OpenAI** (Primary): Configure `OPENAI_API_KEY` for GPT models
+2. **DeepSeek** (Fallback): Configure `DEEPSEEK_API_KEY` for automatic fallback when OpenAI fails

+When both providers are configured, the application will automatically fall back to DeepSeek if OpenAI encounters issues, without notifying the user of the switch.

 ## 🤝 Contributing

 1. Fork the repository